Machine learning the real discriminant locus: Sampling method

 \section{Sampling method}

 Given a compact subset of the parameter space $\bR^k$, one approach to generate sample points is to randomly, e.g., uniformly, select a parameter value and use a parameter homotopy to count the number of real solutions.
 Such an approach has been applied to a variety of problems, e.g.,~\cite{Paramotopy,alphaCertified,ParameterGeography}.
-With the aim of approximating the real discriminant locus, i.e., the classification boundaries, the following method uses domain knowledge regarding the classical discriminant locus to provide sample points near the boundaries to guide the learning of the boundaries.
+Aiming to approximate the real discriminant locus (classification boundaries), the following uses domain knowledge via the complex discriminant locus to find sample points near the boundaries to guide the learning~of~the~boundaries.

-For a parameterized polynomial system $f(x;p)$ as in Eq.~\eqref{eq:parameterSystem}, we start with parameter homotopies for solving $f=0$ (see Section~\ref{sec:parameterHomotopies}) and computing a pseudowitness point set for the classical discriminant locus (see Section~\ref{sec:WitnessSets}).
-The general framework of the sampling method starts with a randomly selected parameter value $p^*\in\bR^k$, e.g., uniformly sampled in a compact subset $\Omega$ of the parameter space $\bR^k$.
+For a parameterized polynomial system $f(x;p)$ as in Eq.~\eqref{eq:parameterSystem}, we start with parameter homotopies for solving $f=0$ (see Section~\ref{sec:parameterHomotopies}) and computing a pseudowitness point set for the complex discriminant locus (see Section~\ref{sec:WitnessSets}).
+The sampling method starts with a randomly selected parameter value $p^*\in\bR^k$, e.g., uniformly sampled in a compact subset $\Omega$ of the parameter space $\bR^k$.
 For simplicity, we assume that $\Omega$ is a rectangular box.
 The parameter homotopy for $f=0$ is used to count the number of real solutions to $f(x;p^*)=0$ thereby obtaining the label for $p^*$.